 Improve Air Quality – Duct Inspections

 Throughout our more than 3 decades of providing comprehensive services performed by our chimney sweeps in Maryland, we realized how important the quality of the air in your home or business is.
 While we offer such a wide variety of services—from making a brick repair in Annapolis to repairing and selling wood stoves in Maryland—ensuring our valued customers are as healthy as possible in their homes is always one of our goals.
 If you have young children or an elderly person living in your home, unhealthy air may be the cause of any number of respiratory illnesses, including bronchitis, asthma, or allergies.
 The last thing you want your heat source to do is to compromise the immune system of someone in your family.
-Your household air should be as pristine and free of toxins as possible, in order to promote better health for everyone who lives in your home.
+Your household air should be as pristine and free of dust as possible, in order to promote better health for everyone who lives in your home.

 Duct System Warning Signs